anjaysahoo/frontend-interview/1-important-concept/07-react/readme.md

 <details >
  <summary style="font-size: small; font-weight: bold">React Fiber</summary>

----
-title: What is React Fiber and how is it an improvement over the previous approach?
+What is React Fiber and how is it an improvement over the previous approach?
----

 ## What is React Fiber and how is it an improvement over the previous approach?

 ### Introduction to React Fiber